Every week clients approach me to take their case on a contingency fee basis. I most often decline; let me tell you why.

 Even when I consider such a step I warn the client that it is likely far less expensive for them to pay me my hourly rates.

 What does the Law Society say?

-For those interested in the Law Society of Upper Canada regulations regarding contingency fees I refer you to sub rule 2.08(3) and commentary of the lawyers’ Rules of Professional Conduct and the Solicitors Act and the regulations there under.
+For those interested in the Law Society of Ontario regulations regarding contingency fees I refer you to sub rule 2.08(3) and commentary of the lawyers’ Rules of Professional Conduct and the Solicitors Act and the regulations there under.

 For the clients who are considering hiring a lawyer on a contingency fee basis I have the following advice: